fabien-h/macos-web-dev-setup/README.md

 MacOs is not case sensitive by default.
 So you have to create a partition dedicated to your projects.

-Give yourself a 100 Go APFS case sensitive partition.
+Give yourself at least a 100 Go APFS case sensitive partition.

 ## Get your editor ready: VSCode